GaijinEntertainment/DagorEngine/prog/dagorInclude/scene/TiledScene_architecture_ref.md

 When a node moves, the code tries to avoid a full KD-tree rebuild.
 The logic finds which KD-leaf contains the node by scanning leaf ranges:

 1. **Node stays inside its KD-leaf AND same disappear distance**: No flags set, nothing changes.
 Fastest path.
-2. **Node stays inside its KD-leaf BUT disappear distance changed**: Recalculate leaf's max disappear distance.
+2. **Node stays inside its KD-leaf BUT disappear distance changed**: Recalculate leaf's max disappear distance and restore the leaf's descending disappear-distance order by moving the node with local swaps.
 No geometric rebuild.
 3. **Node moved inside leaf (was on border, moved inward)**: Recalculate leaf AABB from all leaf nodes via `fastGrowNodeBox`.
 Clear REBUILD/INVALIDATE flags.
 4. **Node moved outside leaf (crossed border)**: Expand leaf AABB to include new position.
 Accumulate `rebuildPenalty += relative_expansion`.
 If `rebuildPenalty < kdtree_rebuild_threshold`: tolerate degraded tree.
 If exceeded: schedule REBUILD.
 5. **Node removal from leaf**: If leaf count drops to 0, remove the KDNode (memmove).
 If leaf count > 0 and node was on leaf border, recompute leaf AABB.
 If tile node count drops below `min_kdtree_nodes_count`, invalidate the KD-tree entirely.